James Gillett: Biography

 James Gillett was born in Viroqua, Wisconsin, on September 20, 1860.
-As a young child, Gillett moved with his parents to Sparta, Wisconsin at the age of five.
+As a young child, Gillett moved with his parents to Sparta, Wisconsin, at the age of five.
 He remained in Sparta for nearly fifteen years, attending the town's grammar and high school.
 In 1881, Gillett was admitted to the Wisconsin Bar and began a law practice in Sparta shortly afterwards.
 In the early 1880s, Gillett permanently relocated out of his native Wisconsin for the West, living briefly in both the Montana Territory and Washington Territory before moving to California.
 He settled in Eureka in 1884.

 Once in Eureka, Gillett joined the state militia as a private in the Eureka Guard Company in 1885.
 Based primarily in Santa Cruz, Gillett's unit would be called into active military service only once, assisting Humboldt County sheriffs in protecting a local town jail during the height of Sinophobic riots in Eureka.
+Ironically, Gillett was himself active in the city's anti-Chinese movement.
 Following the end of his state military service, Gillett quickly resumed his career as a lawyer.
 In 1890, Gillett became the Eureka City Attorney, holding the position until 1895.

 By the mid-1890s, Gillett had become interested in state politics.
-Running as a Republican, Gillett was elected to the California State Senate in the 1896 general elections.
-After serving a single term in the State Senate, Gillett successfully ran for the U.S. House of Representatives in the 1902 House elections.
-He successfully defended his seat again in the 1904 elections.
+Running as a Republican, Gillett was elected to the California State Senate in 1896.
+After serving a single term in the State Senate, Gillett successfully ran for the U.S. House of Representatives in 1902.
+He successfully defended his seat in 1904.